 - Original and a photocopy of a valid foreign driving licence.

 - Processing fee of $50 (Cashcard and NETS payment Only).

-- For those who are employed overseas, please produce Letter of Employment or Income Tax Returns or supportive documents from employers and the relevant Employment Pass in the passport.
+- For those who are employed overseas, please produce a Letter of Employment or Income Tax Returns or supportive documents from employers and the relevant Employment Pass in the passport.

-- Extract of Driving Licence from the Licensing Authority that indicates the date of first issue of Driving Licence if this date of issue is not indicated on your driving licence.
+- Extract of Driving Licence from the Licensing Authority that indicates the date of the first issue of Driving Licence if this date of issue is not indicated on your driving licence.